Frequently asked questions ... and the answers!

 What are the benefits of joining TPZ?

-- Students receive a stipend of at least $24 for each class attended.
+- Students receive a stipend of at least $30 for each LaunchLab class attended.

-- Some students may earn college credits through Franklin Cummings Institute of Technology, Wentworth Institute, Cambridge College, and Bay Path University.
-We’ll be adding more schools soon!
+- Some students may earn college credits through Franklin Cummings Institute of Technology, Wentworth Institute of Technology, Framingham State University, and others.

 - Some students who take part during our school-day program may earn high school credits (ask if your school is one of the participating schools).

-- Teens learn entrepreneurship skills like problem-solving and design thinking; STEAM and technical skills.
-They have opportunities to learn with local industry partners like Converse.
+- Teens build an entrepreneurial spirt and key competencies like problem-solving, teamwork, STEAM agency, and communication.
+They have opportunities to learn with local industry partners.
 They develop essential skills like growth mindset and relationship skills and learn to navigate career and college pathways.

 - Students receive a meal onsite for every day they attend.